lonestone/nest-sdk-generator/README.md

 The generator also allows you to (re-)generate a full SDK in seconds with a single command.
 And in case something goes wrong, you'll be able to pinpoint exactly what the problem is thanks to the colorful (can be disabled) verbose output.
 A log file can also be used to store all output informations in one place.

+## Quick usage example

+The SDK generator only requires you to create a small JSON configuration file to indicate where you API is located at, and to run a simple `npx nest-sdk-generator <path to the configuration file>` command.
+This will generate a client-side SDK hierarchised in modules, controllers and methods that will allow you to call your API's routes without manually writing the URIs yourself.
+The query parameters and body content is also strictly typed and automatically converted to be sent to your API.

+You can find a complete demonstration API in the [`demo/server`](demo/server) directory, as well as a frontend using a SDK based on this API in [`demo/front`](demo/front).
+The SDK configuration is located in [`demo/sdk-generator.json`](demo/sdk-generator.json).

 ## Features

 - Full support for idiomatic Nest.js modules and controllers